microsoft/bond/doc/src/bond_cpp.md

 - Incompatible change of field types (any type change *not* covered above);
   e.g.: `int32` to `string`, `string` to `wstring`, `float` to `nullable<float>`
-- Changing of field ordinals
+- Changing of field ordinals/ids
 - Changing of inheritance hierarchy (add/remove/substituting base struct)
 - Changing between `required` and `optional` directly
 - Changing the default value of a field